This information was updated on 31 December 2021

 The following visitor restrictions are currently in place at Rotherham Hospital.

-patients on the Children’s Ward and Children’s Assessment Unit:
+patients on the Children’s Ward, Children’s Assessment Unit or attending paediatric UECC:

 Care Baby Unit:

 - The Trust’s Maternity Services remain committed to facilitating support for

 continue to welcome one support partner at all antenatal appointments, into

 Triage and ANDU for assessments, Labour Ward for induction of labour and